 It Isn’t Easy

 Protecting the campsite is not an easy task.
 Tents, for example, are designed to keep out rain and wind, not people.
-Anyone with a sharp object and a bit of determination will get in if they really want to.
-Simply locking the zipper closed isn’t going to keep out a thief who really wants to see what’s inside.
+Anyone with a sharp object and a bit of determination will get in if they want to.
+Simply locking the zipper closed isn’t going to keep out a thief who wants to see what’s inside.

 RVs and campers are a bit better, but the doors are still flimsy and won’t stop a person from breaking in — especially if they feel the area is secluded enough to prevent others from hearing their activities.